Mum holding her baby while doing the laundry

 Can I use fabric softener on baby clothes?

-Can baby clothes be washed in the machine?
+Can baby clothes go in the dryer?